wilsonlengo/AT3---Terminal-App/README.md

 ### **_Statement of Purpose_**

 #### The purpose of this terminal application is for the user to build their custom "sub" from Subway via user input and ingredients can be referenced via a dictionary.
+Essentially, this is replicating a typically Subway store visit in real time, except this interaction is simulated with my terminal application.

 ### **_Application features_**

 ####
+* Welcome feature
 * Menu
 * Sub Builder
 * Price output/ Receipt Generator